-Active Carbon is pretty miraculous in terms of it’s abilities to remove toxins, odor and bad taste from tap water.
+Active Carbon is pretty miraculous in terms of it’s abilities to remove contaminants, odor and bad taste from tap water.
 But how does it work, what does it remove and do you need an activated carbon water filter?

 Activated carbon filters are small pieces of carbon, in granular or block form, that have been treated to be extremely porous.
-Just one gram of activated carbon can easily have a surface area of 5,000-30,000 square feet.
+Just one gram of activated carbon has a surface area of 5,000-30,000 square feet.
 4 grams is the equivalent of a football field.
-It’s the surface area that allows active carbon filters to be very effective in adsorbing (essentially removing) contaminants and other substances.
+It’s the massive surface area that allows active carbon filters to be very effective in adsorbing (essentially removing) contaminants and other substances.

 In addition to the surface area active carbon filters have different capabilities in terms of the size of contaminants they remove.
 Activated carbon filters range from around 50 microns to 0.5 microns.
 The smaller the more effective but smaller pores also may reduce water flow.

 When the water flows through active carbon filters the chemicals stick to the carbon resulting in purer water output.
 The effectiveness depends on the flow and temperature of the water.
 Therefore most smaller active carbon filters should be used with low pressure and cold water.

 Activated carbon is usually made of coconut shells, wood or coal and sold as granular activated carbon or carbon blocks.

 What does active carbon filters remove and reduce?

 Active carbon is very effective in removing at least 81 chemicals, effective in another 30 and moderately effective for 22.
 In reality it’s a lot more but these are chemicals that have been thoroughly tested.

 There are also contaminants that active carbon doesn’t remove which we will cover below.
 For a complete lists see links below in sources.